phitsc/farrmru/readme.txt

   - mruu (User selected groups of applications / My Recent Documents)
 - Much improved filtering and sorting
 - Show icons for UNC files
+- Added FarrMostRecentlyUsed.user config file.
+Like FarrMostRecentlyUsed.config, but will never be overwritten.

 0.2.0
 - Added check for file existence for local files.
 UNC paths are currently never checked for existence.